Wensleydale Bike Club invasion of Sutton Bank

-Get the kids involved with some fun science experiments this holiday and keep them busy with our simple navigation activities.
+Get the kids involved with some fun science experiments outside and keep them busy with our simple navigation activities.

 A great way to get the kids involved with navigation this summer is to encourage them to make their own compass using a jar.
 This 'do it at home' guide will get them enthusiastic about navigation and will be the perfect activity to keep them occupied whilst you are busy planning your walking and cycling routes, and they can even try it out in the garden!